noClaps/nc/design/builtin/functions.md

 - `optional`: `none`
 - `struct`: A struct with the zero values of its constituent types
 - `tuple`: A tuple with the zero values of its constituent types
-- `union`: The zero value of the first type in the union

 Generally, you should define your own `new()` functions for your types and use those instead of relying on the built-in zero value definitions.